-The focus of this article is on the First Step to Success early intervention, which is a tier 2 selected program for remediating and preventing externalizing behavior problems at the point of school entry (Walker et al., 1998).
-We report herein the results of a randomized controlled trial (RCT) of the recently revised and updated version of the intervention called First Step Next (FSN; Walker, Stiller, et al., 2015).
-Since its publication in 1997, the First Step program has been extensively researched in preschool and K-3 primary grade settings and supported by a series of federal and state-level grants.
+The focus of this article is on the First Step to Success early intervention, which is a Tier 2 selected program for remediating and preventing externalizing behavior problems at the point of school entry (Walker et al., 1998).
+We report herein the results of an RCT of the recently revised and updated version of the intervention, called First Step Next (FSN; Walker, Stiller, et al., 2015).
+Since its publication in 1997, the First Step program has been extensively researched in preschool and K-3 primary grade settings and supported by a series of federal and state grants.
 The accumulated evidence base for First Step is described in Walker et al. (2014).